FairICP: Encouraging Equalized Odds via Inverse Conditional Permutation: Experiments

-Figure \ref{fig:simulation} show the trade-off curves between prediction loss and violation of equalized odds measured by KPC and its associated fairness testing power by Algorithm \ref{alg:cpt} with $T = KPC$ under Simulation~\ref{Sim:S1X} and Simulation~\ref{Sim:S2X} respectively, with $K\in \{1,5,10\}$ under the high-dependence scenario $w = 0.9$ (Similar results with low dependence on A are shown in Appendix~\ref{app:simulation}).
+Figure \ref{fig:simulation} shows the trade-off curves between prediction loss and equalized odds violation measured by KPC and the associated power using Algorithm \ref{alg:cpt} ($T = KPC$) under the high-dependence scenariors $w=0.9$ in Simulation~\ref{Sim:S1X} and Simulation~\ref{Sim:S2X} respectively, with $K\in \{1,5,10\}$.
 We train the predictor $f$ as linear models and the discriminator $d$ as neural networks with different penalty parameters $\mu \in [0, 1]$.
 The results are based on 100 independent runs with a sample size of 500 for the training set and 400 for the test set.
+Results from the low-dependence scenarios are provided in Appendix~\ref{app:simulation}, which convey the same stories.

 Figure~\ref{fig:simulation}A shows the results from Simulation~\ref{Sim:S1X}.
-All approaches reduce to training a plain regression model for prediction when $\mu = 0$, resulting in low prediction loss but a severe violation of fairness (evidenced by large KPC and statistical power); as $\mu$ increases, models pay more attention to fairness (lower KPC and power) by sacrificing more prediction loss.
-FairICP performs very closely to the oracle model while outperforming FDL as the dimension of $K$ gets larger, which fits our expectation and follows from the increased difficulty of estimating the conditional density of $A|Y$.
-Figure~\ref{fig:simulation}B shows the results from Simulation~\ref{Sim:S2X} and delivers a similar message as Figure~\ref{fig:simulation}A. The gaps between FairICP and FDL are also wider compared to the results in Figure~\ref{fig:simulation} as $K$ increases, which echos less percent of information about $A$ needed for estimating $P(Y|A)$ in Simulation~\ref{Sim:S2X}. \begin{remark} The power measure (Algorithm~\ref{alg:cpt}) depends on how the permutation/sampling is conducted in practice.
+All approaches reduce to training a plain regression model for prediction when $\mu = 0$, resulting in low prediction loss but a severe violation of fairness (evidenced by large KPC and statistical power); as $\mu$ increases, models pay more attention to fairness (lower KPC and power) by sacrificing more the prediction performance (higher loss).
+FairICP performs very closely to the oracle model while outperforming both FDL and FairCP as the dimension of $K$ gets larger, which fits our expectation and follows from the increased difficulty of estimating the conditional density of $A|Y$.
+Figure~\ref{fig:simulation}B shows the results from Simulation~\ref{Sim:S2X} and delivers a similar message as Figure~\ref{fig:simulation}A. \begin{remark} The power measure (Algorithm~\ref{alg:cpt}) depends on how the permutation/sampling is conducted in practice.
 In simulations, we can trust it by utilizing the true conditional density, but its reliability hinges on the accuracy of density estimation.
 In contrast, the direct KPC measure is independent of density estimation. \end{remark}